-A tricycle’s stability is achieved by their tyres, which provide 3 points of a triangle on the ground.
+A tricycle’s stability is achieved through their tyres, which provide 3 points of a triangle on the ground.
 A triangle is the most rigid shape in geometry.
-A triangle’s strength and rigidity can be seen all around us.
+Triangle’s strength and rigidity can be seen all around us.
 Engineers use triangles in the design and building of bridges and in the construction of roof frames.
 Other shapes could be used BUT ONLY IF everything else was flat, square and at right angles.

 3 fixed points in a world of uneven ground.